 FBI agents work in different capacities across the agency.
 Their tasks include investigating federal crimes, conducting surveillance, collecting and analyzing intelligence data, monitoring cyber activities, and making arrests.
 In other words, FBI agents are responsible for enforcing federal laws.

 The average salary range of FBI special agents is between $78k and $153k annually.
-In comparison, supervisory special agents have an annual salary of up to $170k.
+In comparison, supervisory special agents earn up to $170k annually.

 CIA vs FBI: Budget Comparison